Krutyolkin/K2View-Academy/articles/18_fabric_cdc/cdc_consumers/search/02_search_implementation.md

 Search fields must be defined on the selected LU table's columns to enable a cross-instance search based on these columns.
 For example, to enable a search of all customers named "John Doe", define the FIRST_NAME and LAST_NAME columns of the customer schema as search indexes.

-To create a Search index on a column, do either:
+To create a search index on a column, do either:

 - Right click the selected column > **Create Search Index From Selected Columns** > select the index type.
 - Open the **Search** tab and populate the **Column Name** and **Type**.

 Note that Fabric Studio does not enable defining more than 63 columns in the same LU table as CDC fields, assuming that all columns are positioned according to 1 to 63 in the LU table.

-### Search Fields Types
+### Search Field Types

 The default built-in types of Search fields are: